jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Actions.md

 ## Executing multiple actions

 To execute a series of actions use the [action-list](), this allows you to configure multiple actions as a group.
-The `isSequential` property on the action-list is important as it determines when the actions are executed.&#x20;
+The `isSequential` property on the action-list is important as it determines when the actions are executed.

 - `False` executes the actions randomly
 - `True` executes the actions from the top down and waits for the action to complete before executing the next action in the list, making it important to list the actions in the correct order.